What is Traditional Indian Art? Understanding its 5 most famous kinds

 The diverse themes of these paintings also depicted several seasons, festivals, social occasions, and court scenes.
 It was only around the 17th century that distinct schools of art began to rise in the Rajput princely states when several Mughal miniaturists worked at their ateliers.

-The classical Pahari paintings owes its origins to a small pre-colonial town of Guler.
+The classical Pahari paintings owe their origins to a small pre-colonial town of Guler.
 It was when a family of Kashmiri painters trained in Mughal paintings relocated to the town of Guler in the 18th century that they were taken in by the then Raja Dalip Singh.
 They mingled with local artists and took inspiration from natural surroundings.
 Thus, their work was a reflection of nature.

 What is intriguing to note here is that the artists took a detour from Mughal art and went on to depict the love of Radha and Krishna.
 Thus, a major bulk of Pahari art manifests the divine love between Radha and Krishna set against the backdrop of natural landscapes and embracing pastel color schemes.